mprodhan/backend-slacktweet/README.md

 # SlackTweet: A Team Project in Python 3

-This is a team project explores building a Slackbot using Python.
+This project explores building a Slackbot using Python 3.
 Of course there are many third-party platforms out there that can automate the process of creating AI-driven bots.
 But as emerging software engineers, we understand that by diving deep and exploring the nuts and bolts, we acquire a rich knowledge of how things work which will serve us well in the future, as well as honing our skill set of software best practices.
 This is a longer-duration assignment-- you will be researching, planning, and experimenting and task-switching between other activities.
+Be sure to allocate sufficient time!

 This assignment integrates many concepts that you have learned over the last few weeks.
 The goal is to create a slackbot framework that you can take with you to extend, adapt, and reuse in many ways.
-You will be connecting your Slackbot to your own personal twitter account, and controlling by with a set of commands.
+You will be connecting your Slackbot to your own personal twitter account, and controlling it with a set of commands.

 Yes, there already exists an off-the-shelf [twitter integration](https://slack.com/help/articles/205346227) that you can enable within a Slack workspace.
 However, this app is limited in its functionality.
 You can only post tweets and retweets from a single account.
 No hashtag support.